Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/AlexXuBook2/07DesignHotelReservationSystem.md

 ### __High Level Design.__

 ### API Design.
-API design is not the crutial it is an entire system.
+API design is not the crucial it is an entire system.
 There are feature like search for room based on many large array to include all criteria.
 The API for the search feature is not implemented.

 __Hotel Related API.__

-> GET - **/v1/hotels/ID** - Get the information about the hotel.
->
-> POST - /v1/hotels - Add new hotel.
-Only to the admin.
->
-> PUT - /v1/hotels/ID - Update hotel information.
-Only to the admin.
->
-> DELETE - /v1/hotels/ID - Delete a hotel.
+{{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/HotelRelatedAPI.png" alt="UserRequest." caption="Hotel Related API">}}

 __Room Related API.__

-> GET /v1/hotels/ID/rooms/ID Get the detailed information about the room.
->
-> POST /v1/hotels/ID/rooms Add a room.
-Only to the admin.
->
-> PUT /v1/hotels/ID/rooms/ID Update room information.
-Only to admin.
->
-> DELETE /v1/hotels/ID/rooms/ID Delete a room.
-Only to admin.
+{{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/RoomRelatedAPI.png" alt="UserRequest." caption="Room Related API">}}

 __Reservation Related API.__
 {{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/ReservationRelatedAPI.png" alt="UserRequest." caption="Reservation Related API">}}

-The requets to make a new reservation - POST - /v1/reservations - the request parameter.
+The requests to make a new reservation - POST - /v1/reservations - the request parameter.
 ```json
 {
   "startDate":"2023-04-28",